kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 ## Compiling

-You can always find the latest instructions on how to compile TurtleCoin on our [GitHub](https://github.com/turtlecoin/turtlecoin#how-to-compile).
+You can always find the latest instructions on how to compile Kryptokrona on our [GitHub](https://github.com/Kryptokrona/Kryptokrona#how-to-compile).

 ## Support, Questions?

 Something not clear?
-Head over to our [Discord](http://chat.turtlecoin.lol) and ask in the #help channel, and hopefully, someone will be able to help you out.
+Head over to our [Discord](http://chat.Kryptokrona.lol) and ask in the #help channel, and hopefully, someone will be able to help you out.

 Let us know if something is wrong with this guide, or missing, so we can update it and make it better!